CLFlix/MinecraftMods/1.21.4/ResourcePacks/resourcepacks.md

 ### Step 2: Resource packs folder

-Go into your "resourcepacks" folder and paste the folders in there. **DO NOT UNZIP THEM**
+Go into your "resourcepacks" folder and paste the folders in there. **Resource packs should not be unzipped.**